ConsciousML/terragrunt-template-live-aws/docs/bootstrap.md

 ## Overview

-Enables GitHub Actions deployment to Google Cloud Platform using Terragrunt with minimal manual steps.
+Authenticates GitHub Actions with AWS to deploy infrastructure with Terragrunt in your workflows.

+The bootstrap pipeline has been develop in the [catalog repository](https://github.com/ConsciousML/terragrunt-template-catalog-aw).
+We will simply call the stack in the current repository (live).

-For a detailed explanation of what this bootstrap does and the architecture, see the [catalog bootstrap documentation](https://github.com/ConsciousML/terragrunt-template-catalog-gcp/tree/main/bootstrap/README.md).
+For a detailed explanation of what this bootstrap stack does and its architecture, see the [catalog bootstrap documentation](https://github.com/ConsciousML/terragrunt-template-catalog-aws/tree/main/bootstrap/README.md).

 ## Prerequisites

-- GCP account with billing enabled
-- GCP project with Owner or Editor permissions
-- GitHub account with admin access to your repository
+- Same prerequisites as the [root README.md](../README.md#prerequisites)
 - Follow the [installation section](../README.md#installation)

 ## Configuration

-Open `live/bootstrap/enable_tg_github_actions/terragrunt.stack.hcl` and update it according to the [configuration documentation](https://github.com/ConsciousML/terragrunt-template-catalog-gcp/blob/main/bootstrap/README.md#configuration)
+Open `live/bootstrap/enable_tg_github_actions/terragrunt.stack.hcl` and update it according to the [configuration documentation](https://github.com/ConsciousML/terragrunt-template-catalog-aws/blob/main/bootstrap/README.md#configuration)

-Also update `live/bootstrap/project.hcl` and `live/bootstrap/region.hcl` with your GCP settings.
+Update the `live/bootstrap/region.hcl` to match your desired AWS region.

 ## Running the Bootstrap